LEMMA-TB/simulation/README_LEMMA.md

 - removed offset for Det30
 - added correct structure of Cerenkov absorber
 - added possibility to exclude from output root file photons with energy lower than a certain threshold to be set in main
+- first implementation of killing of muons produced outside the target (in StackingAction), useful in case of high bias of cross section.
+Works, but reamains to be understood the impact on physics... (e.g.: the positron does however disappear...:( )

 TODO LIST
-- forzatura punto di generazione dei mu/bhabha con generatore esterno
+- forzatura punto di generazione dei mu/bhabha con generatore esterno - PER ORA RINUNCIO!
+LA TRACCIA ORIGINARIA SEMBRA INTOCCABILE DENTRO (CONST...)
+STACKING ACTION
-- uccidere muoni nati furi dal bersaglio?
 - aggiungere supporto Si 20 per vedere se genera cose
+- fisica scintillazione/cerenkov + parametri ottici
+- nome file di ouptut contenente dati simulazione